-Overview of 2022 Results
+Overview of 2021 Results

-- Net sales of \$20.2 billion increased 4 percent.
-Organic sales increased 7 percent, while changes in foreign currency exchange rates decreased sales by 4 percent. - In North America, organic sales increased 5 percent in consumer products and increased 9 percent in K-C Professional. - Outside North America, organic sales increased 8 percent in D&E Markets and increased 10 percent in Developed Markets. - Operating Profit and Net Income Attributable to Kimberly-Clark were \$2,681 and \$1,934 in 2022, respectively. - Diluted earnings per share were \$5.72 in 2022 compared to \$5.35 in 2021.
-Results in 2022 include pension settlement charges of \$0.12 and a net benefit of \$0.20 associated with the acquisition of Thinx, primarily due to the non-recurring, non-cash gain recognized related to the remeasurement of the carrying value of our previously held equity investment to fair value partially offset by transaction and integration costs.
-Results in 2021 include net charges of \$0.83 related to the 2018 Global Restructuring Program. - We continue to focus on generating cash flow and allocating capital to shareholders.
-Cash provided by operations was \$2.7 billion in 2022.
-We raised our dividend in 2022 by 2 percent, the 50th consecutive annual increase in our dividend.
-Altogether, share repurchases and dividends in 2022 amounted to \$1.7 billion.
+- Net sales of \$19.4 billion increased 2 percent.
+Organic sales decreased 1 percent.
+Changes in foreign currency exchange rates increased sales by 1 percent, and the net impact of the Softex Indonesia acquisition and business exits in conjunction with the 2018 Global Restructuring Program increased sales approximately 1 percent. - In North America, organic sales decreased 5 percent in consumer products and increased 1 percent in K-C Professional. - Outside North America, organic sales increased 5 percent in D&E Markets and decreased 3 percent in Developed Markets. - Operating Profit and Net Income Attributable to Kimberly-Clark were \$2,561 and \$1,814 in 2021, respectively. - Diluted earnings per share were \$5.35 in 2021 compared to \$6.87 in 2020.
+Results in 2021 and 2020 include net charges of \$0.83 and \$0.94, respectively, related to the 2018 Global Restructuring Program.
+Results in 2020 also include acquisition-related costs of \$0.08 associated with the acquisition of Softex Indonesia and a benefit of \$0.15 related to the resolution of certain business tax matters in Brazil. - We continue to focus on generating cash flow and allocating capital to shareholders.
+Cash provided by operations was \$2.7 billion in 2021.
+We raised our dividend in 2021 by 6.5 percent, the 49th consecutive annual increase in our dividend.
+Altogether, share repurchases and dividends in 2021 amounted to \$1.9 billion.

-In 2023, we plan to continue to execute our strategies for long-term success which include delivering balanced, sustainable growth by growing our brands in-line with or ahead of category growth, leveraging our cost and financial discipline to fund growth and improve margins, and allocating capital in value-creating ways.
+In 2022, we plan to continue to execute our strategies for long-term success which include delivering balanced, sustainable growth by growing our brands in-line with or ahead of category growth, leveraging our cost and financial discipline to fund growth and improve margins, and allocating capital in value-creating ways.
 Our growth strategy is built on two pillars.
 Elevate our core business is our first pillar and is driven by delivering value-added innovations and driving category opportunities.
-Expanding our markets is our second pillar and emphasizes Personal Care.
+Expanding our markets is our second pillar and emphasizes Personal Care with Latin America, Asia, Eastern Europe, the Middle East and Africa as our priority markets.
 Both strategies are enabled by our focus on accelerating and investing in our commercial capabilities through digital marketing, revenue growth management, consumer-inspired innovation and strong in-market execution.